gchq/stroom-docs/HOWTOs/StroomHowTos.md

 The [Apache HTTPD Event Feed](EventFeeds/CreateApacheHTTPDEventFeed.md "Apache HTTPD Event Feed") is interwoven into other HOWTOs that utilise this feed as a datasource.

 ## Reference Feeds
 Reference Feeds are used to provide look up data for a translation.
-The reference feed HOWTOs illustrate how to create reference feeds and how to use look up reference data maps to enrich the data you are processing.
+The reference feed HOWTOs illustrate how to create reference feeds [Create Reference Feed](ReferenceFeeds/CreateSimpleReferenceFeed.md "Create Reference Feeds") and how to use look up reference data maps to enrich the data you are processing [Use Reference Feed](ReferenceFeeds/UseSimpleReferenceFeedHowTo.md "Use Reference Feeds").

 ## Searches and Indexing
 This section covers Indexing and Searching for data in Stroom